jas34/scheduledwf/README.md

 ##### API
 - Expose REST API interface for scheduling a workflow with metadata definition and cron expression (`Scheduled Workflow Metadata Management`)
 - Expose REST API interface for managing running schedulers (`Scheduler Management`)
-- Read more about [API operations](#Scheduling And Managing A Workflow) in section   _Scheduling And Managing A Workflow_.
+- Read more about in section _Scheduling And Managing A Workflow_.

 ##### SERVICE
 - Consists of manager to spawn a scheduler process.